Students go online to tackle maths problems on the international stage

 It was the first time a University of Sheffield team had taken part in the competition which, this year, was organised by University College London and hosted online.
 They took part alongside more than 500 students from around 100 different universities and 44 different countries.

 On both 26 and 27 July, participants were given four hours to solve four mathematics problems.
-The sessions were invigilated via Google Hangouts by lecturers in the School of Mathematics and Statistics.
+The sessions were invigilated via Google Chat by lecturers in the School of Mathematics and Statistics.

 The students decided to enter the contest after taking part in the School's Advanced Problem Solving Group, which launched this year to bring students and staff together to work on challenging mathematics problems.